nicholaswmin/dyno/README.md

 - [`performanc.measure`][measure]

-both of them are native extensions of the [User Timing APIs][perf-api], available in Node.js since `v17`.

-They do not require any additional setup.
+both of them are native extensions of the [User Timing APIs][perf-api], available in Node.js since `v17` and do not require any setup.

-The stats collector listens for usage of the above APIs and automatically records the values in a Histogram, which is then attached to it's corresponding `task thread`.
+The metrics collector detects when they are used and records their timings as a Histogram, which is then attached to it's corresponding `task thread`.

 > In the following example, `performance.timerify` is used to
 > instrument a function named `fibonacci`.